JudoWill/autoneuro/README.md

  Unless you're Will, you probably don't need to be in here.
  - `normative_data` is currently stored in the data/norms directory as yaml formats.
  Refer here (tbd) for an explanation of the YAML format.
+ - `batteries` is a collection of all of the neuropsycological batteries currently implemented.